 Many things can make you sad.
 Of course, life-changing events like divorce or unemployment can take a toll on your spirits.
 But even everyday stress — a fight, troubles at work — can affect your mood too.
 Even happy milestones, like becoming a mom or retiring, can make you feel anxious or blue.

-The American Psychiatric Association estimates that one in ten Americans suffer from depression.
+The American Psychiatric Association estimates that one in ten Americans suffer from depression1.
 Women are twice as likely to become depressed as men are.
 Depression can strike anyone, from teens to seniors.

 Depression tends to run in families too.
 If you’re a woman, hormones can play a role, especially after you’ve given birth or gone through menopause.
 A chronic illness like diabetes or cancer can cause depression, especially among older adults.
-One of the side effects of medications can be depression — another reason why older Americans can suffer this condition.
+One of the side effects of medications can be depression.

 No matter what the cause of your condition is, your doctor can help you find the triggers — and the treatment.

 Getting sad over something, no matter how big or small, is normal.
 Usually, you can shake it off in a day or so.
 Even feelings of grief over the death of a loved one (two-legged or four-legged) fade over time.